UniExeterRSE/intro-version-control/_episodes/13_local_branches.md

 where `<new-branch-name>` is the name of the branch we wish to work on.

 When you create a new branch, you can specify the starting point.
-By default, if you do not specify a starting point, Git will create the new branch at the HEAD commit.
+By default, if you do not specify a starting point, Git will create the new branch at the `HEAD` commit.

-The HEAD is a reference to the current commit in the branch you are currently working on.
+The `HEAD` is a reference to the current commit in the branch you are currently working on.
 It is essentially a pointer to the tip of the branch you have checked out, which can be moved to any commits in the branch.

-When you create a new branch at the current commit, Git creates a new branch pointer that points to the same commit as the HEAD.
+When you create a new branch at the current commit, Git creates a new branch pointer that points to the same commit as the `HEAD`.
 This means that the new branch initially has the same code as the current branch, but it is a separate branch that can be modified independently.

-For example, suppose you are working on a branch called `feature-branch`, and you want to create a new branch called `bugfix-branch`.
-If you do not specify a starting point for the new branch, Git will create it at the current commit on `feature-branch`, which is the HEAD commit.
+It can be helpful to have a dual picture in your mind when it comes to branches, thinking of them both as a series of commits and also a pointer to a particular commit.

 > #### Branching off a commit
 >